ReMobidyc/ReMobidyc/Tutorials/Grasshoppers/Grasshoppers.md

 <img alt="visualization of Egg" src="Egg-visualization.png" width=600>

-## 4. Define the "grow" task of Cell
+## 4. Define the "grow" task of Patch

 Now we are at the very core part of the model to define the behavior of each agent.
 In re:mobidyc, the behavior of an agent is defined by tasks.
-A task of an agent is tyically definitions of changes to properties of the agent, the cell where the agent is on, and optionally other agents within a given range.
+A task of an agent is tyically definitions of changes to properties of the agent, the patch where the agent is on, and optionally other agents within a given range.
-For example, the `grow` task is to increase the value of the `grass` attribute of a cell.
+For example, the `grow` task is to increase the value of the `grass` attribute of a patch.

 Clicking at the green "plus" button below the Task list, the task definition browser will open.